ChaitanyaKapre/FeedSearchSort/README.md

 - **[Express](https://expressjs.com/)** to provide server-side logic for the application
 - **[JavaScript] ** to ensure the highest code quality

 ### Getting started

+###### Clone git repository

+Run this 'git clone git@github.com:ChaitanyaKapre/FeedSearchSort.git' command to clone the repository into your local.

 ###### Installations(After Cloning repository)

 1. To install all dependencies run 'npm i' command